 This model computes the probabilities that a string of UTF-8 text belongs to each of 235 languages, using learned relevant character sequence patterns for each language.
 It accepts a string of text as an input and outputs the prediction of the language used, along with the probability of the language being correct.
 This model can be used to determine the language of text from news, social media, and other sources, so that it can be sent to the appropriate audience or translated correctly.

 Explainable: This model has a built-in explainability feature.
-Click here to read more about model explainability.
+What is model explainability?.

 95% Average F1 Score